Make Your Next Trip Extraordinary

 Worst Times to Go

-December and January are poor in terms of visibility: Heavy smoke from wood and coal fires during these months create a smog that settles in during the night, completely obscuring views of the Taj during the early morning hours (there are days when one cannot even see the Taj from its entry gate till 9:00 or 10:00 a.m.).
+December and January have poor visibility.
+Heavy smoke from wood and coal fires during these months create a smog that settles in during the night and can obscure views of the Taj during the early morning hours.
+On cold winter mornings, views of the Taj from its entry gate may not be possible until the sun burns off the fog, around 9:00 or 10:00 a.m.
+Though the situation is improving as the nearby villages are being supplied with cooking gas, for the sunrise view you are better off visiting during the warmer months.

 In terms of crowds at the Taj Mahal, weekends and Indian national holidays are the worst, with some 52,000 visitors a day—more than four times as many as on weekdays.

-About 75 percent of visitors arrive in the afternoon, but it’s the only time you’ll see the glow of the sunset on the Taj.
+Though about 75 percent of visitors arrive in the afternoon, it’s the only time you’ll see the glow of the sunset on the Taj.
 Tip: Arrive no later than 3 p.m. or the lines to get in become incredibly long.

 Biggest Rookie Mistakes

-Bringing your daypack with camera accessories (even pocket tripods and battery chargers), your journal or other writing materials, or books.
+Bringing your daypack with camera accessories (even pocket tripods and battery chargers), your journal or other writing materials, or books into the Taj Mahal.
 None of these are permitted and you will have to leave them outside in a locker.
 The lockers are perfectly secure but it’s time-consuming: You may miss the sunrise if you’re busy checking in your belongings.

 Sleeping in.
 There are 100 Indian tourists for every foreign tourist who comes to the Taj Mahal, but at sunrise the Indians are either headed to the temples or fast asleep, so the inner chambers are least crowded and easiest to explore in the early morning on weekdays.
 The gates open 15 minutes before sunrise.